Dated to the 18th Century

 According to Pyers O’Connor Nash, owner of Clonalis house, the harp is made largely of sycamore.
 From visual inspection, the constructed soundbox and the neck could be sycamore; the composite forepillar is a different wood, with a close tight straight grain, and may be a later replacement.

 The harp is made of a number of different pieces of wood, nailed and glued together.
 The soundbox is made from a curved front, two sides, and two end blocks.
 The bass end block has two holes presumably for inserted legs; there is no projecting foot.
 The neck is one piece, with heavy brass cheek bands.
 The bands seem to have more holes than there are in the wood, so it is hard to know exacly how many strings it had.
+It looks like the very highest hole is unused, giving a total of 35 strings, However a few of the bass positions may also be blocked, and there may be a 36th pin hole concealed under the iron repair plate in the bass.
 The forepillar is made of a main part, and a seperate T-section front nailed on.
 The scroll is a crude plain disc.
 There is severe woodworm damage to the bass end block, and to the neck-pillar joint, with considerable loss of wood there.
 A metal repair strap around the top of the forepillar conceals the bass ends of the cheek bands, but does not seem very effective in repairing the damaged joint.

 The tuning pins are brass, in nice decorated 17th century style, but are all different lengths and designs, and a number are missing, Three have string fragments of brass wire preserved wrapped round their ends.